 If there’s one thing that floor heating is, it’s luxurious.
 It would be difficult to find someone who is unimpressed by the comfort of a heated floor.
 That’s because heated floors are known for their upscale appeal.
 There’s something about heat radiating upward through tile, stone or hardwood floors that produces that “wow” factor that furniture and décor just can’t replicate.

 Of course heated floors are more than just an upscale heating option.
 They earned their “high-end” reputation because of their discreet ability to operate efficiently and effectively under nearly any flooring surface.
 Compared with alternative systems that boast unsightly vents or radiators in order to transmit heat, radiant floor heating is invisible and more efficient because it offers no escape route for hot air leakage.
-Ductwork, for instance, is prone to leakage.
+Ductwork, for instance, is prone to leakage and a forced air system often requires regular maintenance for the filtration system.

 Because in-floor heating is so efficient and such a luxurious way to deliver heat, many homeowners take interest in heated floors when they’re ready to replace (or install for the first time) the flooring in one of their rooms — the bathroom, in particular.
-However, when homeowners start shopping, they may be surprised to learn how affordable these “high-end” radiant floor heating systems are.
+However, when homeowners start shopping, they may be surprised to learn how affordable electric floor heating is, in terms of both material and operational costs.

 Radiant floor heating cost will range from $10 - $12 per square foot— or about $600 for a typical remodeling project.

-This price per square foot for electric floor heating elements can go up to $20 for custom underfloor heating mats or down to $5 for large projects using floor heating cables and fixing strips.
-For a full 50-square-foot bathroom, an electric floor heating system can cost as little as $265.
-A larger master bathroom that is 120 square feet will range between $590 and $833, depending on the type of installation you select.
+This price per square foot for electric floor heating elements can go up to $30 for custom underfloor heating mats or down to $5 for large projects using floor heating cables and fixing strips.
+For a full 50-square-foot bathroom, the radiant floor heating cost can be as little as $265.
+A larger master bathroom that is 120 square feet will range between $590 and $833, depending on the type of heating product you select.

-WarmlyYours Radiant Heating offers five different products to meet its customers’ budgets and level of expertise.
+WarmlyYours Radiant Heating offers five different heated flooring options to meet its customers’ budgets and level of expertise.

 TempZone Flex Rolls: Cut-and-turn fiberglass rolls with pre-attached heating cables